How Much Does a Bathroom Remodel Cost?

 Replacing a ventilation fan is a relatively simple job—unless the new one is significantly larger or smaller than the existing fan, in which case demo or patching may be necessary—but it’s worth it, because ventilation fans significantly impede the development of mold and mildew.
 Depending on the size and whether a light or timer is included, ventilation fans cost between $50 and $300.

 Once you’ve made the decisions about materials, you’ll need to scale them to the size of the bathroom as you begin to calculate overall costs.
 Smaller bathrooms require less material and therefore are usually less costly to remodel—but because they are smaller spaces that require many cuts and trims of materials, sometimes they cost more than you might expect because of cut-off material waste.
+On average, a bathroom remodel costs $125 per square foot.
 Multiply the width times the length of the floor space to get the approximate square footage: a 3-foot by 5-foot powder room will cost about $1,500 to $2,250 to renovate, while a relatively palatial 9-foot by 10-foot bathroom can cost as much as $13,500 to renovate.
 If you have a larger bathroom and a smaller budget, you’ll need to decide where to splurge and where to compromise.

 Installation and Labor